tplioyMahhp/code_challenge/README.md

 # Code Challenge

 Welcome!
-This challenge consists of creating a Habit CRUD API using Python and Flask, and a Flutter app to consume the API and provide basic functionality for managing habits.
+This challenge consists of creating a Habit CRUD API using Python and Flask, and a Client to consume the API and provide basic functionality for managing habits.

 ## Task Description